kijanawoodard/Blog/src/Blog.Web/Content/posts/building-blog.markdown

 ﻿
 Why not?
 I took a day and wrote a blog engine.
 I had a few goals in mind.
+I started by stealing, er, uh, learning from the blog of [Tim G Thomas][timgthomas] whose [source code is conveniently on GitHub][timgthomas source].

 ###Minimalism
 I didn't go bare minimum, but I feel like I got pretty close.